Skip to main content

 Sleep is an active and highly organized biological process.
 During sleep, the brain and body are engaged in vital work ∞ consolidating memories, clearing out metabolic waste, repairing tissues, and, most importantly for this discussion, regulating the endocrine system.
 The release of many key hormones is tied directly to the sleep-wake cycle, or circadian rhythm.

-For instance, the of GnRH, the very first step in the reproductive cascade, is heavily influenced by our sleep patterns.
+For instance, the pulsatile release of GnRH, the very first step in the reproductive cascade, is heavily influenced by our sleep patterns.
 The nightly surge of melatonin, the “hormone of darkness,” does more than make us sleepy; it also acts as a powerful antioxidant and plays a role in regulating reproductive hormones.

 When sleep is inconsistent, short, or fragmented, this intricate regulatory work is compromised.
 The body loses its clear temporal cues.
 The HPA axis may become chronically activated, leading to elevated cortisol at night when it should be low.
 The delicate, pulsatile release of GnRH can become erratic.